alronz/b2c-database-selection/MongoDB/Basic Features/commands.md

 Another general method used by MongoDB is db.collection.save() which can either updates an existing document if the document exists or creates a new document if it doesn't exist.

 Finally, you can search for a document and modify it in the same round trip atomically by using db.collection.findAndModify.
-This method is very useful especially in transaction related tasks since it is like you are runnung a find and modify command atomically at the same time.
-More details about this method are nicely explained in [MongoDB documentation.](https://docs.mongodb.org/manual/reference/method/db.collection.findAndModify/)
+This method is very useful especially in transaction related tasks since it is like you are running a find and modify command atomically at the same time.
+More details about this method are in [MongoDB documentation.](https://docs.mongodb.org/manual/reference/method/db.collection.findAndModify/)